 Your answer can also help an interviewer gauge how plugged in you are with your industry’s important information sources, like blogs, trade publications, conferences, and training courses that will help keep you on the cutting edge.

 You’ll sound more credible by citing publications, training courses, and other learning outlets by name.
-You might need to do a bit of background research ahead of time, but ideally, you’ll be naming the learning materials you actually use.
+You might need to do some background research ahead of time, but ideally, you’ll be naming the learning materials you use.

 Here are some examples: